 Jupiter is 1,300 times greater in volume than Earth, and the pull of its gravity is so great that it bends the paths of comets and asteroids flying through the Solar System.

-At Jupiter’s centre is a rock core that’s hotter than the surface of the Sun!
+At Jupiter’s center is a rock core that’s hotter than the surface of the Sun!

 Spectacular light displays called auroras sometimes occur at Jupiter’s poles.
 Like Earth’s northern and southern lights, they’re caused by charged particles from space that crash into the atmosphere and make the gas atoms glow.
 The auroras on Jupiter are up to 100 times brighter than those on Earth.